itsmethahseer/Next_Word_Recommendation/README.md

 1. Clone the repository to your local machine.

-2. Install the required libraries listed in `requirements.txt`.

-3. Run the `next_word_recommendation.py` script to train the LSTM model.
+2. Run the `Nex_Word_prediction.ipynb` script to train the LSTM model.

-4. Once the model is trained, you can use the provided function to get predictions for upcoming words in a given text.
+3. Once the model is trained, you can use the provided function to get predictions for upcoming words in a given text.

 ## Project Author